A1anzzz/CSCI2720_project/README.md

 npm i cors
 ```

-## Then we install packages in frontend part in the frontend folder
+## Then we install dependcies packages in frontend part in the frontend folder
 ```
 cd frontend
 npm install